Pointwise Weyl Laws for Schr\"odinger operators with singular potentials

 They pointed out that the error term can not be replaced by $O(\la^{3-\delta})$, for any $\delta>0$.
 Moreover, \cite{fs} proved that if $V$ satisfies a stronger condition, the sharp pointwise law may hold.
 Indeed, if $V$ satisfies for some $\eps'>0$

 then uniformly in $x\in M$

 Note that the condition \eqref{stka} is satisfied by $V\in L^{q}(M)$, for any $q>3$.
 For comparison, for any $q<3$, they showed that the sharp pointwise Weyl law \eqref{sharplocal} fails to hold for some $V\in L^q$.
 So $q=3$ is the threshold for the validity of the sharp pointwise Weyl law on the $L^q$ scale.
 The proof of \cite{fs} extends the method of Avakumovi\'c \cite{Avakumovic}, which relies on Tauberian theorems and parametrix estimates.
-However, it is not clear to us how to adapt the approach to handle general $n$-dimensional manifolds.
+To our knowledge, it is unknown how to reconstruct this argument in other dimensions, see \cite[Remark 4.5]{fs}.
+So it is an interesting open problem to determine the pointwise Weyl law for the Schr\"odinger operators with critically singular potentials on general $n$-dimensional manifolds.

-In this paper, we prove the pointwise Weyl law on general $n$-dimensional manifolds, for the Schr\"odinger operators $H_V$ with critically singular potentials $V$.
-Our proof extends the wave equation method in \cite{hs}, \cite{SoggeHangzhou}. \begin{theorem} Let $n\ge2$ and $V\in \mathcal{K}(M)$.
+In this paper, we completely solve this open problem in any dimensions.
+Our proof extends the wave equation method in \cite{hs}, \cite{SoggeHangzhou} to get around the difficulties in \cite{fs}. \begin{theorem} Let $n\ge2$ and $V\in \mathcal{K}(M)$.
 Then for any fixed $\eps>0$ there exists a $\Lambda(\eps,V)<\infty$ such that for $\lambda>\Lambda(\eps,V)$, we have